nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 # GeneLab bioinformatics processing pipeline for Affymetrix microarray data <!-- omit in toc -->

 > **This page holds an overview and instructions for how GeneLab processes Affymetrix microarray datasets.
-Exact processing commands and GL-DPPD-7114-A version used for specific GeneLab datasets (GLDS) are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo).**
+Exact processing commands and GL-DPPD-7114 version used for specific GeneLab datasets (GLDS) are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo).**
 >
-> \* The pipeline detailed below currently supports gene annotations for Arabidopsis Thaliana via Ensembl FTP, all animals available in Biomart, and custom annotations (see [Step 8a](#8a-get-probeset-annotations)).
+> \* The pipeline detailed below is currently used for animal and *Arabidopsis thaliana* studies only, it will be updated soon for processing microbe microarray data and other plant data.

 ---

-**Date:** March 31, 2023
+**Date:** February XX, 2025
-**Revision:** -
+**Revision:** -A
 **Document Number:** GL-DPPD-7114-A

 **Submitted by:**
-Jonathan Oribello (GeneLab Data Processing Team)
+Crystal Han (GeneLab Data Processing Team)

 **Approved by:**
-Sylvain Costes (GeneLab Project Manager)
+Samrawit Gebre (OSDR Project Manager)
-Samrawit Gebre (GeneLab Deputy Project Manager)
+Lauren Sanders (OSDR Project Scientist)
-Amanda Saravia-Butler (GeneLab Data Processing Lead)
+Amanda Saravia-Butler (GeneLab Science Lead)
-Lauren Sanders (acting GeneLab Project Scientist)
+Barbara Novak (GeneLab Data Processing Lead)

 ---